Author: Casey McKinney

 CM: Let's talk a little bit about innocence.
 All of your work seems to deal with young people, and I wonder if you think of your work as correcting some of the media's images of young people, their misconceptions about what it means to be in the mind of a young person.

 SdB: I think it depends on the source of the media.
 The prime time newscaster reporting on an fifteen year old kid that got shot at a school is probably going to get it really wrong, but an account posted on a teenager's website about the same incident might be a lot more accurate.
 I mean somewhere someone is going to get it right.
-Partly what I am interested in is a kind of empathy that someone can have for something that's been mass marketed, like totally loving and believing in a rock star, or believing in the world of zombies, and that having a kind of sweetness and purity to it.
+Partly what I am interested in is a kind of empathy that someone can have for something that's been mass marketed, like totally loving and believing in a musician, or believing in the world of zombies, and that having a kind of sweetness and purity to it.
 And also sources that you wouldn't normally think of as being pure, like an earnest love of advertisements for a hair product.
 And so taking a horror movie out of the context of the schlock narrative, you might have a fifteen year old confronting death for the first time, and dealing with their own mortality, and seeing that as a pure experience.
 That's something that is a constant in my work, even in the make out video.

 CM: So the attraction for you is the belief ?

-SdB: Yeah totally the belief.
+SdB: Yeah the belief.

 CM: No matter what the belief is in.